tthogho1/flights-mcp/README.md

 1. Visit [Duffel Website](https://duffel.com)
 2. Create an account or log in
 3. Navigate to API settings
-4. Generate a new Live API key
+4. Generate a new Live API key (there are two keys, one for testing and one for live, make sure to use the live key)

 ### Note on API Usage Limits
 - Check Duffel's current pricing and usage limits